 Monthly or periodic payments don’t have those risks.
 Monthly or periodic payments may give you the needed stability to manage your finances, to pay your rent or mortgage, and to pay your bills.
 Take a hard look at your ability to manage money before you accept one of these deals.
 Make sure you have a plan in place for how you will pay your monthly expenses without the benefit of monthly payments from your structured settlement.

-Get answers before you consider giving up your structured settlement payments:
+Get answers before you consider giving up your structured settlement payments

 If you are having trouble paying your bills and see a lump sum payment as an opportunity to get out of debt, first contact your creditors to see if you can work something out.
 If you have hospital bills, check and see if your hospital has a “charity care” program or a way of providing free or reduced prices.

 Get a written statement with the following information from the company that wants your structured settlement:

-- the total dollar amount of all your remaining monthly payments
+- The total dollar amount of all your remaining monthly payments

-- the value in today’s dollars of that total dollar amount
+- The value in today’s dollars of that total dollar amount

-- the number of payments remaining
+- The number of payments remaining

-- how much you would receive as a lump sum
+- How much you would receive as a lump sum

-- all fees, interest or discount rate, and costs.
+- All fees, interest or discount rate, and costs